 A temporary impairment or injury can be very disruptive and, in some cases, adversely affect a student's ability to fully participate in their academic classes or specific art area.
-Although a temporary impairment/injury does not qualify as a disability under the Americans with Disabilities Act and special services or accommodations are not required to be delivered by the University, staff in the office of Learning Resources will make every effort to provide assistance in situations when resources are available.
+Although a temporary impairment/injury does not qualify as a disability under the Americans with Disabilities Act, staff in the office of Learning Resources will make every effort to provide assistance and appropriate accommodations as needed.

-Additionally, the office of Learning Resources will be a valuable asset for reviewing documentation, providing students with a letter for their faculty, verifying your condition and outlining any needs you may have.
+Additionally, the office of Learning Resources is a valuable asset for reviewing documentation, providing students with a letter for their faculty, verifying your medical condition and outlining any needs you may have.

 - Note-takers for classes

 - Copies of professor’s class notes, if created

 - Use of a computer for in-class assignments

 When a temporary impairment or injury takes place mobility aids are generally prescribed by a physician and appropriately fitted to the individual.
 A mobility aid could be a boot, crutches, scooter, manual wheelchair or motorized wheelchair.
 The impairment and the mobility aid can make it cumbersome and take more time for a student to get from one area of campus to another.